- About Us

 Here we check in with prominent health journalists and experts to see what sites, newsletters and social media feeds they turn to first every morning.

 William Heisel, former investigative reporter for the Los Angeles Times, writes about investigative health reporting.
-He currently is assistant director for external relations at the Institute for Health Metrics and Evaluation in Seattle.
+He is currently the director of global engagement at the Institute for Health Metrics and Evaluation.

 Children's Health Matters, a blog curated and reported by Journalist Ryan White, along with other collaborators, shares the latest research, journalism and ideas on pediatric health and child development outcomes; prevention models to reduce health disparities for ill children and children born into poverty; and trends in children's health and well-being.

 “Slow Medicine” refers to a thoughtful, evidence-based approach to care and emphasizes careful clinical reasoning.
 It draws on many of the principles of the broader "Slow Movement,” which have been applied to a wide range of fields including food, art, parenting and technology.
 In this blog, authors Dr. Michael Hochman and Dr. Pieter Cohen discuss a wide variety of medical and health care issues in an informal manner, writing as if everyone on the list will be joining them in clinic later in the afternoon.
 To read more and sign-up for the Slow Medicine newsletter, visit slowmedupdates.com.